MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgIdentityApiConnector.md

 # New-MgIdentityApiConnector

 ## SYNOPSIS
-Create new navigation property to apiConnectors for identity
+Create a new identityApiConnector object.

 ## SYNTAX